Your initial visa is up and you want to stay longer in Ecuador.

 What’s the Grace Period?

 If you try to extend your stay AFTER the 90 days, you do get a grace period of up to 30 days.
-However, you must also pay a fine of up to 50% of the Unified Basic Salary (average salary in Ecuador).
-That would be at least US$200 (1/3 is US$150).
-It’s unclear whether you have to pay the fine AND the extension fee.
+However, you must also pay a fine of up to 50% of the Unified Basic Salary (average salary in Ecuador), which is currently US$250.
+In addition to the US$250, you also have to pay for the extension of US$153.33 for a total of US$403.33.

 This is what Migracion Ecuador says on its website: